The Dave Ramsey Credit Card Philosophy

-I know Dave Ramsey and many financial gurus would crucify me for saying this: ‘keep your credit card’.
-Key emphasis on the singular.
+I know Dave Ramsey and many financial gurus would crucify me for saying this: “keep your credit cards”.
 Let me explain.
-The average American household with at least one credit card has nearly $9,200 in credit card debt, according to CardWeb.com, and the average interest rate runs in the mid-to high teens at any given time.
-Pretty scary stuff.
-So let’s just get rid of all those cards, CUT THEM UP!
+The average American household credit card debt is $20,221 – and the average interest rate runs in the mid-to-high teens at any given time.
+That’s pretty scary stuff.
+So, the popular advice goes, just get rid of all those cards, CUT THEM UP!

 On the surface that sounds great.
-And why wouldn’t you listen to Dave Ramsey?
-Without a doubt, if you have $9,200 in credit card debt, it’s time to cut those credit cards up.
+And why wouldn’t you listen to a popular financial guru like Dave Ramsey?
+Without a doubt, if you have that much in credit card debt, it’s time to cut those credit cards up.
 Many of us don’t have the composure and fortitude to use credit cards properly.
 But, it can be done, and using your card properly can be very advantageous.
-I’ll show you how.
+I’ll explain how.

 You’re Wrong, Dave Ramsey.
 How to Use Credit Cards Properly and Reap Financial Reward:

-- NEVER, ever carry a balance from one month to the next.
-If you do, cut the card.
-If you don’t, you’re never using your own money for anything.
+- NEVER, ever carry a balance from one month to the next: if you do, cut the card.
+If you don’t, you’re not giving the credit card provider your money.
 The credit card company might hate you, but so be it.

-- Every six months, ask your credit card company for a credit limit increase of a few thousand dollars.
+- Build your Credit: having a strong credit card history can improve your credit score.
+Periodically, you can ask your credit card company for a credit limit increase to help build your credit.
 You will never need to use these increases, but it will lower your balance to credit limit ratio, which will do wonders for your credit score.
-On the flip side, canceling longstanding accounts can hurt your credit score.
-You won’t hear that from Dave Ramsey.
+This can help you get jobs (employers are now doing credit checks), get lower rates on loans, and more.

-- Only use your card to purchase necessities that you were going to buy anyways.
+- Don’t Change your Purchasing Habits: Only use your card to purchase necessities that you were going to buy anyways.
 These items include food, heat bills, electric bills, phone bills, and gasoline.
 This is where the financial haves are separated from the financial have-nots.
 If having that free pass in your wallet means you don’t hesitate to pull the trigger on luxury items that you don’t need, then a credit card is not for you.

 What’s your take on Dave Ramsey’s view on credit cards?
-Do you think he is right or a little too dictatorial in his view on credit cards?
+Do you think he is right or a little too dictatorial and cookie-cutter in his view on credit cards?